jim-easterbrook/pywws/doc_src/guides/weather_ini.rst

  [fixed]
  pressure offset = 7.4

-This section is written by the pywws and should not be edited.
+This section is written by pywws and should not be edited.

 live: tasks to be done every 48 seconds
 ---------------------------------------